Profit on Ad Spend (POAS): Profit‑Driven Advertising: ROAS vs POAS for Real Growth

 How Google Interprets “Maximize Conversion Value” + a ROAS Target

 When you choose Maximize Conversion Value and add a ROAS target, Google is optimizing for revenue, not profit.
+ROAS is a revenue-based metric, which can mislead advertising campaigns by focusing on sales volume rather than actual profitability.
 A $250 jacket sale and six $40 hat sales look almost identical to the algorithm because they generate similar revenue — even though the profit difference is enormous.
 Since hats convert more easily, Google may push them harder to help you hit your ROAS target, even if they contribute very little to your bottom line.
+This approach can affect the overall effectiveness of advertising campaigns.
 The system is doing exactly what you told it to do: maximize revenue, not profit.

 The Math Behind Google’s Decision

 To Google, ROAS is simply revenue ÷ ad spend.
+Here, advertising spend is the key input, and the metric shows how much revenue is generated for each dollar spent on ad campaigns.
 So if your target ROAS is 400%, the system is trying to generate $4 in revenue for every $1 spent.

 Here’s how that plays out: